 Though not as easily pulled off as ubiquitous – mostly thanks to their versatility – grey or navy men’s suits, a well-styled black two-piece is a thing of undeniable sartorial gravitas.

 Unsure of how to style yours?
 Are you thinking what shirt and tie to wear with a black suit?
 Are you trying to outfit build with our wide range of hand rolled and bespoke accessories?
-From colour combinations to finding the perfect coordinating accessories, we’re here to show you exactly why black is the new, well, black.
+From colour combinations to finding the perfect coordinating accessories, we’re here to show you exactly why black is the new, well... black.

 In this post we will cover:

 After you have considered your fit and cut, an important thing to consider when piecing together your black suit is how it works alongside your colouring and complexion.
-As a general rule, those with pale skin and fair hair would do well to opt for a shirt that eases the contrast between light and dark – grey, light blue or warmer pastel shades work nicely.
-Those with darker skin tones have much more flexibility and can play around with myriad colour combinations, from muted to bold.
+As a rule, those with pale skin and fair hair would do well to opt for a shirt that eases the contrast between light and dark – cool grey, light blue or warmer pastel shades work nicely here.
+Those with darker skin tones can opt for braver colours or add bold print pops through their styling accessories.

-When building your outfit, nailing the colour combination of shirts and ties for black suits is key; anything overly saturated, garish or bright in colour just won’t work.
+When building out your outfit, nailing the colour combination of shirts, ties or pocket squares for black suits is key; anything overly saturated, garish or bright in colour just won’t work.
 That’s not to say colour can’t work at all, in fact, some of the most well put-together men’s suits involve unique colour combinations or pops of complementary hues.
-Take heed of our advice to showcase your sartorial nous:
+Take note of our advice to showcase your sartorial mind:

 The Black Suit and Blue Shirt

-The age-old adage states that navy and black should never be worn together, but we’re here to attest that this could in fact be one of the sleekest tonal combinations around.
-A black suit, blue shirt hints at dressiness without the formality of, say, a white shirt, this ensemble makes light work of smartening up in a contemporary way.
+The age-old adage states that navy and black should never be worn together, but we’re here to attest that this could, in fact, be one of the sleekest tonal combinations around.
+A black suit, blue shirt hints at dressiness without the formality of, say, a white shirt, and this ensemble makes light work of smartening up in a contemporary way.
 As the image of Mr Ryan Reynolds below shows, the navy accessible accents in the combination gives a young, smart yet fashion look that appeals to the eye.
 Why not shop our range of Navy and blue suiting accessories here.

 The Black Suit and Grey or Silver Shirt

-A beautiful colour combination that works for any skintone, a black suit and silver or grey shirt is a sartorial go-to.
+A beautiful colour combination that works for any skin tone, a black suit and silver or grey shirt is a sartorial go-to.
 Not quite as stark a contrast as white and black, it’s smart without being harsh; a tonal tie and silver accessories will pull the look together effortlessly.
 We suggest our grey pinstripe merino wool tie to finish the outfit.